Skip to main content

 How Role Mapping Works

 When a user logs in via SSO, BetaTesting determines their role by checking which IdP groups they belong to.
-Your BetaTesting account manager configures role mapping rules that link specific IdP group names to BetaTesting roles.
+You configure your own role mapping rules directly in BetaTesting under Integrations → Single Sign-On.
+This links specific IdP group names to BetaTesting roles.

 Example: If your IdP has a group called "BT-Admins" and a mapping rule assigns that group to the BetaTesting Admin role, any user who belongs to "BT-Admins" will automatically receive Admin access in BetaTesting.